angrammenos97/ece_projects/Design of VLSI Systems/README.md

 # SR Flip-Flop
 ## Project Overview
-The goal of this assignment for the Design of VLSI Systems course was to design, analyze, and implement an SR Flip-Flop at the transistor level using Cadence Virtuoso.
+The goal of this assignment for the *"Design of VLSI Systems"* course was to design, analyze, and implement an SR Flip-Flop at the transistor level using Cadence Virtuoso.
 The project involved schematic design, simulation, and physical layout (Place and Route) of the circuit.

 ## Schematic Design
 - Implemented an SR Flip-Flop circuit using nmos1v and pmos1v transistors